 - Bone pain

 Patients can develop one of four types of mesothelioma.
-Around 70%-80% of patients develop mesothelioma affecting the lungs (Pleural Mesothelioma).
-Around 10%-20% of patients develop abdominal mesothelioma (Peritoneal Mesothelioma).
+Around 70-80 percent of patients develop mesothelioma affecting the lungs (Pleural Mesothelioma).
+Around 10-20 percent of patients develop abdominal mesothelioma (Peritoneal Mesothelioma).
 Uncommon forms of mesothelioma affect the tissue lining the heart (Pericardial Mesothelioma) and testicles (Mesothelioma of the Tunic Vaginis).
-These two types of mesothelioma affect around 1% of patients.
+These two types of mesothelioma affect around 1 percent of patients.

-While each form of mesothelioma can have different symptoms, common symptoms include pain, swelling, and unusual lumps in the affected area.
+While each form of mesothelioma can have different symptoms, common asbestos exposure symptoms that indicate possible mesothelioma include pain, swelling, and unusual lumps in the affected area.
 Unexplained weight loss is another symptom that's common to all forms of mesothelioma.
 There's no cure or effective treatment to reverse mesothelioma.

-Another common asbestos-related illness is asbestosis.
+Another common asbestos-related illness is asbestosis, a form of pneumoconiosis.
 Asbestosis involves the scarring of lung tissue, often causing shortness of breath and other lung-related problems.
 Patients with asbestosis may also experience coughing, chest pain, unexplained weight loss, and similar symptoms.

 Unfortunately, there is no cure for this disease.
-Some treatments can relieve symptoms and prevent the disease from worsening over time -- but once the damage is done by asbestos, illness from asbestos cannot be reversed.
+Some treatments can relieve these symptoms and prevent the asbestos exposure illness from worsening over time -- but once the damage is done by asbestos, illness from asbestos cannot be reversed.
 Doctors may prescribe oxygen treatment for patients with significant breathing problems.
 Some patients with severe symptoms may be candidates for lung transplant surgery.

 Do You Have an Asbestos Illness?
-Get Free Legal Help Today
+Get a Free Legal Review Today

 Lung cancer, mesothelioma, and asbestosis are difficult diseases to treat, often leading to time away from work and considerable medical expenses.
 An asbestos lawsuit can allow patients to receive compensation for their medical costs, lost wages, and pain and suffering.
-Before deciding on a course of action, you should meet with an experienced attorney for a free case evaluation.
-An attorney will be able to discuss your legal options and the next steps moving forward.
+Before deciding on a course of action, you may want to get started with a free claim evaluation from an attorney with asbestos experience.